Do you want to become a nurse? This is everything you need to know about how to become a nurse – from an experienced nurse who’s been there.

 Tips For Passing Boards

 The longer you go between graduation and not taking/passing boards, the more money you are losing.
 You’re going to have to start making loan payments soon if you’re like most college students that had to take them.
-You can’t afford to go through nursing school and not put your all into passing boards.
+Most can’t afford to go through nursing school and not put your all into passing boards.
 Plus, you’ll have to pay to take it again.

-To be honest, nursing school sucks.
-It’s a ton of work, but it’s worth it.
+To be honest, nursing school is a ton of work, but it’s worth it.
 It‘s a great job with a lot of different options.
 Because of all the different clinicals, you get a little taste of different areas that you can work as an RN (labor and delivery, OR, cardiac, home care, school nursing, psychiatric, women’s health, med-surg, ED, etc.)

 Become A Nurse: It’s Worth It